-- (1) In this Law, unless the context requires otherwise, a reference to: - (a) a statutory provision includes a reference to the statutory provision as amended or re-enacted from time to time; - (b) a "person" includes any natural person, body corporate or body unincorporate, including a company, partnership, unincorporated association, government or state; - (c) an obligation to publish or cause to be published a particular Document includes, unless expressly provided otherwise in this Law, publishing or causing to be published in printed or electronic form; - (d) a "day" means a calendar day, unless expressly stated otherwise.
-If an obligation falls on a calendar day which is either a Friday or Saturday, or an official public holiday, the obligation shall take place on the next calendar day which is a business day; - (e) a "week" shall mean a calendar week or seven (7) days, whichever is applicable in the circumstances; - (f) a "month" shall mean a calendar month or a period of thirty (30) days where the reference in this Law is to a period of one (1) month; - (g) a "year" shall mean a period of three hundred and sixty five (365) days and a "calendar year" shall mean a year of the Gregorian calendar; - (h) a reference to the masculine gender includes the feminine and vice versa; - (i) the singular shall include the plural and vice versa; - (j) "dollar" or "\$" is a reference to United States Dollars unless the contrary intention appears; - (k) "dirham" or "AED" is a reference to Arab Emirate Dirhams unless the contrary intention appears; and - (1) this Law includes any Regulations made under this Law. - (2) The headings in this Law do not affect its interpretation. - (3) A reference in this Law to a Part, Chapter, Article or Schedule by number only, and without further identification, is a reference to the Part, Chapter, Article or Schedule of that number in this Law. - (4) Reference in an Article or other division of this Law to an Article by number or letter only, and without further identification, is a reference to the Article of that number or letter contained in the Article or other division of this Law in which that reference occurs. - (5) Unless the context otherwise requires, where this Law refers to an enactment, the reference is to that enactment as amended from time to time, and includes a reference to that enactment as extended or applied by or under another enactment, including any other provision of that enactment.
+- (1) In this Law, unless the context requires otherwise, a reference to: - a statutory provision includes a reference to the statutory provision as amended or reenacted from time to time; - (b) a "person" includes any natural person, body corporate or body unincorporate, including a company, partnership, unincorporated association, government or state; - (c) an obligation to publish or cause to be published a particular Document includes, unless expressly provided otherwise in this Law, publishing or causing to be published in printed or electronic form; - (d) a "day" means a calendar day, unless expressly stated otherwise.
+If an obligation falls on a calendar day which is either a Saturday, Sunday or an official public holiday, the obligation shall take place on the next calendar day which is a business day; - (e) a "business day" means a calendar day, excluding Saturdays, Sundays or official public holidays; - (f) a "week" shall mean a calendar week or seven (7) days, whichever is applicable in the circumstances; - (g) a "month" shall mean a calendar month or a period of thirty (30) days where the reference in this Law is to a period of one (1) month; - (h) a "year" shall mean a period of three hundred and sixty five (365) days and a "calendar year" shall mean a year of the Gregorian calendar; - (i) a reference to the masculine gender includes the feminine and vice versa; - (j) the singular shall include the plural and vice versa; - (k) "dollar" or "\$" is a reference to United States Dollars unless the contrary intention appears; - (1) "dirham" or "AED" is a reference to Arab Emirate Dirhams unless the contrary intention appears; and - (m) this Law includes any Regulations made under this Law. - (2) The headings in this Law do not affect its interpretation. - (3) A reference in this Law to a Part, Chapter, Article or Schedule by number only, and without further identification, is a reference to the Part, Chapter, Article or Schedule of that number in this Law. - (4) Reference in an Article or other division of this Law to an Article by number or letter only, and without further identification, is a reference to the Article of that number or letter contained in the Article or other division of this Law in which that reference occurs. - (5) Unless the context otherwise requires, where this Law refers to an enactment, the reference is to that enactment as amended from time to time, and includes a reference to that enactment as

-(6) In this Law, a reference to Registering an Instrument or information in the Folio is a reference to Registering it in (or in the case of a Folio kept in paper form, on) the Folio for the Lot or Lots concerned.
+- extended or applied by or under another enactment, including any other provision of that enactment. - (6) In this Law, a reference to Registering an Instrument or information in the Folio is a reference to Registering it in (or in the case of a Folio kept in paper form, on) the Folio for the Lot or Lots concerned.